ME-453-Data-Science-in-Manufacturing-QC/ME453-Final-Project/README.md

 Automated structure quality monitoring for two-photon  lithography

 • Background:
-Two-photon lithography (TPL) is an additive manufacturing technique to produce three-dimensional (3D) micro- and nanostructures.
+Two-photon lithography (TPL) is an additive manufacturing technique to produce three-dimensional (3D) micro- and nano-structures.
 One challenge in TPL lies in the identification of optimal process parameters such as the laser power and the scanning rate.
 Different process parameters lead to different structure quality.

 • Objective: